Ulrich-HOUNGBO/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ## Javascript - Objects, Scopes, and Closures
-> This repo shows examples of how to use Javascript in regard to: objects, classes, super, extends, prototypes, inheritance, and closures.
+> This repo shows examples of how to use Javascript with regards to: objects, classes, super, extends, prototypes, inheritance, and closures.

 ### Resources:
 * [this, self binding](https://alistapart.com/article/getoutbindingsituations)